JesusValera/import-users-kata/README.md

 The current code is very basic but no-one feels comfortable or want to modify it.

-The objective of this kata is to improve the current code but maintaining the original behaviour.
-Consider testing ("black box" and "white box").
+- Improve the current code, but maintaining the original behaviour
+- Split logic into different functions/classes if necessary
+- Consider testing ("black-box" & "white-box")
+- Have fun!

-## ⏩ Next iteration
+### ⏩ Next iteration

-Instead of displaying the output through terminal, store the information somewhere else, like a SQLite or a text file
+Instead of displaying the output through terminal, store the information somewhere else, like a text file or a SQLite database.

 # Instructions